Gabe Dunn: Freelance and staff writing

 Dunn began doing freelance writing for publications including Thought Catalog and GOOD.
-In 2012, they began writing a regular column in The New York Times titled "They're Famous!
+In 2012, he began writing a regular column in The New York Times titled "They're Famous!
 (On the Internet)", which profiled various Internet personalities.
 In 2013, Dunn was a staff writer for Thought Catalog.
-A collection of their essays for Thought Catolog was published under the title Maybe In Another Universe in 2013.
+A collection of his essays for Thought Catolog was published under the title Maybe In Another Universe in 2013.

 Books

-Dunn wrote their debut novel, I Hate Everyone but You, with Allison Raskin and published it on September 5, 2017.
+Dunn wrote his debut novel, I Hate Everyone but You, with Allison Raskin and published it on September 5, 2017.
 The young adult fiction novel follows two college freshmen and best friends, and is told through emails and text messages exchanged between the two.
 It made The New York Times Best Seller list in October of the same year.
 Dunn and Raskin published a sequel in July 2019, titled Please Send Help.

 In January 2019, Dunn published Bad With Money: The Imperfect Art of Getting Your Financial Sh*t Together, a book based on the podcast.
-In June 2022, they published a second finance-related book titled Stimulus Wreck: Rebuilding After a Financial Disaster.
+In June 2022, he published a second finance-related book titled Stimulus Wreck: Rebuilding After a Financial Disaster.

-In October 2019, Dunn's published their debut graphic novel, Bury the Lede, which was illustrated by Claire Roe and published by BOOM!
+In October 2019, Dunn published his debut graphic novel, Bury the Lede, which was illustrated by Claire Roe and published by BOOM!
 Studios.
 It is a queer crime thriller that was inspired by Dunn's own experiences working as a young reporter at the Boston Globe.

 YouTube and podcasting

-Dunn became well-known as a member of BuzzFeed Video's early cohort of video personalities.
+Dunn became well known as a member of BuzzFeed Video's early cohort of video personalities.
 Dunn first appeared in BuzzFeed videos as a performer, later also taking on responsibilities as a writer and producer.
-They left BuzzFeed in 2015 to focus on their other projects, including Just Between Us.
-They were a producer of the independent community radio station WFMU.
+He left BuzzFeed in 2015 to focus on his other projects, including Just Between Us.
+He was also a producer of the independent community radio station WFMU.

 Just Between Us

-In April 2014, Dunn created a comedic variety YouTube show with their best friend Allison Raskin called Just Between Us.
+In April 2014, Dunn created a comedic variety YouTube show with his best friend Allison Raskin called Just Between Us.
 The two play characters based on themselves: Dunn plays a sex-positive, bisexual, feminist in contrast to Raskin's uptight, straight, single character.
 They began with giving love advice, then added comedy sketches.
 The advice show sometimes features guests, which in the past have included family members and close friends.
 As of February 2023, Just Between Us had around 646,000 subscribers and more than 178 million views on YouTube.
 In March 2019, Dunn and Raskin launched a podcast version of the show.

 Bad with Money

-In August 2016, Dunn began the podcast Bad with Money with the intent of exposing and analyzing money problems that they felt were not openly discussed.
-They've used the podcast to discuss their own financial experiences in regards to debt and their career, talk about systematic financial systems in place that make finances difficult, and give advice.
-Their guests have included financial advisor Suze Orman and New Yorker journalist Jane Mayer.
+In August 2016, Dunn began the podcast Bad with Money with the intent of exposing and analyzing money problems that he felt were not openly discussed.
+He has used the podcast to discuss his own financial experiences in regards to debt and his career, talk about systematic financial systems in place that make finances difficult, and give advice.
+His guests have included financial advisor Suze Orman and New Yorker journalist Jane Mayer.